 The Miami Herald says, “Persuasive . . .
 Harnessing the power of intrinsic motivation rather than extrinsic remuneration can be thoroughly satisfying and infinitely more rewarding.”

-6. ‘The Tipping Point: How Little Things Can Make a Big Difference’
+3. “The Tipping Point: How Little Things Can Make a Big Difference”

-Some of the most well-known business people in the world started where you are now.
-Whether you’re a brand-new startup or you’ve been at this for years and you’re looking for some fresh ideas, these small business books will ignite your passion to grow your business.
-These books will help you along the journey to reach a similar destination.
+Whether you’re a brand-new startup or you’ve been at this for years, and you’re looking for some fresh ideas, these small business books can ignite your passion for growing your business.